Dimensionality of the superconductivity in the transition metal pnictide WP: Theoretical and experimental results

 Other evidence of the 3D behavior of the WP is provided by the analysis of the Fermi surface obtained through DFT calculations.
-The DFT calculations have been performed by using the VASP package\cite{Kresse96}, treating the core and the valence electrons within the Projector Augmented Wave method\cite{Kresse99} with a \SI{400}{eV} cutoff for the plane wave basis.
-The obtained Fermi surface is formed by a 3D branch around the center of the Brillouin zone, and two hole-like 2D sheets centered around the SR high-symmetry line at ($k_x, k_y$)= ($\pi$,$\pi$) in the $ab$ plane.
-The presence of two hole-like 2D sheets is favored by nonsymmorphic symmetries\cite{Cuono19}.
-Using the Fermisurfer code\cite{Kawamura19}, we show in \cref{FS} the Fermi surface of the WP in the normal phase.
+The DFT calculations have been performed using the VASP package~\cite{Kresse96}, treating the core and the valence electrons within the Projector Augmented Wave method~\cite{Kresse99} with a \SI{400}{eV} cutoff for the plane-wave basis.
+The obtained Fermi surface is formed by a 3D branch around the center of the Brillouin zone and two hole-like 2D sheets centered around the SR high-symmetry line at ($k_x, k_y$)= ($\pi$,$\pi$) in the $ab$ plane (see the path for the orthorhombic Brillouin zone, space group 62, reported in Ref.~\onlinecite{Setyawan10}).
+The presence of two hole-like 2D sheets is favored by nonsymmorphic symmetries~\cite{Cuono19}.
+Using the Fermisurfer code~\cite{Kawamura19}, we show in \cref{FS} the Fermi surface of the WP in the normal phase.
 The various colors indicate the different Fermi velocities, as shown in the color bar legend, with the highest Fermi velocities coming from the central 3D surface.

-We see that the Fermi surface is formed by the four bands that cut the Fermi level, as shown in the panels (a)-(d), and this result suggests that WP is an highly anisotropic 3D metal.
-However, we point out that in the superconducting phase the degree of anisotropy could change because the anisotropy does not depend only on the bare electron band structure, but also on the superconducting coupling\cite{Tayran19}.
-Interestingly, a similar configuration in a borocarbide compound gives rise to a larger superconducting coupling within the 3D branches with respect to the 2D sheets of the Fermi surface\cite{Kawamura17}.
-We can speculate that WP is highly anisotropic in the normal state but it could be less anisotropic in the superconducting state, with a strongest superconducting order parameter for the 3D electron-like branch, with the hole-like 2D sheets weakly contributing to the superconducting order parameter\cite{Kawamura17}.
+We see that the Fermi surface is formed by the four bands that cut the Fermi level, as shown in panels (a)-(d), suggesting that WP is an anisotropic 3D metal.
+However, we notice that in the superconducting phase the degree of anisotropy could change because the anisotropy does not depend only on the bare electron band structure but also on the superconducting coupling~\cite{Tayran19}.
+Interestingly, a similar configuration in a borocarbide compound gives rise to a larger superconducting coupling within the 3D branches with respect to the 2D sheets of the Fermi surface~\cite{Kawamura17}.
+Hence, we can speculate that WP is an anisotropic material with a normal state anisotropy larger than the superconducting phase anisotropy, due to a larger contribution to the superconducting order parameter from the 3D electron-like branch compared to the hole-like 2D sheets~\cite{Kawamura17}.